kagaimiq/jielie/datafmt/br17-fw.md

 ```

 The file list is once again an sydfs, although its header and file entries are not encrypted since it is already located in an encrypted area.
+Another thing that should've probably noted too is that the addressing is done relatively to the start of the area.

 Typical files found here:
  - `sdram.app`, `sdk.app`, etc. → the main code - should be the first one